Kevin-McGonigle/mcmacos/README.md

 # mcmacos

-A collection of tools, scripts and configuration files for setting up a macOS device so that it doesn't suck.
+A comprehensive bootstrap script for setting up a macOS device so that it doesn't suck.

 ## Essential applications